Sunlitspace542/ultrastarfox/README.md

 ## Future things to do
 1. Expanded texture space
+2. Annotate and document code
-2. FastROM
+3. FastROM
-3. Organize source files and edit makefile accordingly
+4. Organize source files and edit makefile accordingly